Ted Moser, LMT, CPMT II, CIMT

 Something for the Little People Most people think of massage and bodywork as being something only for adults.
 Everyone understands the benefit of bodywork to address injuries and holding patterns that have persisted for years . . . but how does that apply to children?

 A child's body, like their mind, is incredibly resilient.
-However, because they are growing, they have their own set of physical issues that can be addressed by bodywork.
+However, because they are growing, they have their own set of physical issues to be addressed by bodywork.
 As bones grow, tissues can be stretched to the point of pain--especially fascia and dense connective tissues.
-Bodywork can help ease these growing pains.
-The benefits of this on your child's development are every bit as meaningful, if not more so, than any benefit to an adult.
+In some cases, the growth of long bones can so significantly out-pace the lengthening of tendons that excessive compressive forces can be put on joints--leading to joint damage most commonly associated with old age.
+Bodywork can help ease these growing pains and limit joint damage.
+The benefits of bodywork to your child's development are every bit as meaningful, if not more so, than any benefit to an adult.
 Bodywork can improve your child's sleep, reduce their anxiety, help them feel more secure in their body and their environment, and reduce pain.

 Recent scientific research has determined that a high-stress environment can actually affect a child's neurological development.
 High stress endured over a long period of time (or regular basis) can activate a child's Sympathetic Nervous System--survival mode--otherwise known as "Fight, Flight, or Freeze."
 In this state, survival is priority.
-Energy and nutritional resources are diverted away from digestion and growth--both neurological and physical development.
-This can produce delays in development that are visible in brain scans and evident in academic performance.
+Energy and nutritional resources are diverted away from digestion and growth--both neurological and physical.
+This can produce delays in development that are visible not only by growth charts, but in brain scans and academic performance.
 Massage and Myofascial Release can deactivate your child's survival mode to reallocate essential resources to healthy development--growth and healing.
 In other words, Pediatric Massage and Myofascial release can help your child thrive, not just survive.
 For more information, please go to Beanstalk Massage.

 Considering this under-served population, I discovered the Little Kidz Foundation.
 As far as I can determine, this is the only accredited entity in the US currently offering any kind of training, and certification, in pediatric massage that goes beyond, "Just use less pressure," as I (and most massage therapists, for that matter) was taught in massage school.
 Tina Allen, founder of the foundation, is THE premiere expert on the subject of pediatric massage.
 I attended her training and went on to receive her certification, first as a Pediatric Massage Therapist then as a Pediatric Massage Therapist level II and also as an Infant Massage Teacher.
 If you are curious about how massage could possibly help your child, please visit Beanstalk Massage or send me an email.